Breast Augmentation Surgery

 - An adult is required to be present to care for you the night of surgery

-- No heavy lifting for 2 to 6 weeks (you will be advised of the time by Dr. Spence and staff)
+- No heavy lifting for 2 to 6 weeks (you will be advised of the time by our doctors and staff)

 - Patients must be out of bed walking and physically active the night of surgery